weakish/docs-en/views/leanengine_plan.md

 ### Creating and Deleting Instances

-After upgrading to standard instance, you can create more instances by clicking on **Create Instance**.
+After upgrading to standard instance, you can create more instances by clicking on **Create instance**.

 To delete an instance, click on the gear icon on the top-right corner of the instance and then click on **Delete**.
 The data in your application will not be affected, but the application's ability to handle concurrent requests will be impaired.